spotinst/help/src/docs/ocean-cd/tutorials/view-workloads/readme-test.md

 The list of live workloads provides the following information:

-* Workload Name: The name given to the workload (e.g., the application name).
+* **Workload Name**: The name given to the workload (e.g., the application name).
-* Workload Type: Indicates whether the workload is a Deployment (i.e., not migrated to Ocean CD) or a SpotDeployment (already migrated).
+* **Workload Type**: Indicates whether the workload is a Deployment (i.e., not migrated to Ocean CD) or a SpotDeployment (already migrated).
-* Cluster ID: A string of characters identifying the cluster.
+* **Cluster ID**: A string of characters identifying the cluster.
-* Namespace: Kubernetes object that partitions a single Kubernetes cluster into multiple virtual clusters.
+* **Namespace**: Kubernetes object that partitions a single Kubernetes cluster into multiple virtual clusters.
 The namespace displayed in the Workloads table is the namespace (i.e., a virtual group of instances) to which the workload belongs.
-* Image: The name and version number of the current version.
+* **Image**: The name and version number of the current version.
-* Ready Pods: The number of pods running this image.
+* **Ready Pods**: The number of pods running this image.

-What’s Next?
+## What’s Next?

 If you are not already an Ocean user, learn how to use [Ocean](ocean/) to automate your cloud infrastructure for containers.